SensorsINI/slasher/README.md

 $ source ~/.bashrc
 ```

-Update `udev` rules for DVS cameras and crazyfile
+Update `udev` rules for DVS cameras and crazyflie

 ```
 [TODO] write a bash file